-SECTION 1.
-PURPOSE AND AUTHORITY.
-The purpose of this interim urgency ordinance is to extend the temporary moratorium on the cultivation of industrial hemp for any purpose, including but not limited to commercial purposes or by "Established Agricultural Research Institutions," as defined by California Food and Agricultural Code Section 81000(c), while County staff determines the impacts of such locally unregulated cultivation and whether reasonable regulations to mitigate any such impacts are desirable or feasible.
-This interim urgency ordinance is adopted pursuant to California Constitution Article 11, Section 7, Government Code sections 65800, et seq., particularly section 65858, and other applicable law.
+SECTION I. PURPOSE AND AUTHORITY.
+The purpose of this urgency ordinance is to establish a temporary moratorium on the cultivation of industrial hemp for any purpose, including but not limited to commercial purposes or by "Established Agricultural Research Institutions," as defined by California Food and Agricultural Code Section 81000(c), while County staff determines the impacts of such locally unregulated cultivation and whether reasonable regulations to mitigate any such impacts are desirable or feasible.
+This urgency ordinance is adopted pursuant to California Constitution Article 11, Section 7, Government Code sections 65800, et seq., particularly section 65858, and other applicable law.

-SECTION 2.
+SECTION II.
 FINDINGS.
-The Board of Supervisors of the County of Nevada makes the following findings in support of the adoption and application of this interim urgency ordinance:
+The Board of Supervisors of the County of Nevada makes the following findings in support of the immediate adoption and application of this urgency ordinance:

-A. Until December 20, 2018, federal law prohibited the cultivation of industrial hemp except by certain institutes of higher education, State departments of agriculture, and agricultural research institutions.

-B. On December 20, 2018, President Trump signed H.R.
+- A. Until December 20, 2018, federal law prohibited the cultivation of industrial hemp except by certain institutes of higher education, State departments of agriculture, and agricultural research institutions. - B. On December 20, 2018.
+President Trump signed H.R.
 2, the Agriculture Improvement Act of 2018 (hereafter "the 2018 Farm Bill") into law allowing hemp cultivation far more broadly than the previously allowed pilot programs for studying market interest in hemp-derived products.
 The 2018 Farm Bill also redefines hemp to include all parts of the plant, including seeds, derivatives, extracts, and cannabinoids, and allows the transfer of hemp-derived products across state lines for commercial or other purposes.
 It also puts no restrictions on the sale, transport, or possession of hemp-derived products, so long as those items are produced in a manner consistent with the law.
 The 2018 Farm Bill requires states wishing to be the primary regulators of hemp cultivation to submit their proposed regulatory programs for federal compliance approval and directs the United States Department of Agriculture to develop federal regulations for hemp farming, which will override state regulatory programs containing less stringent requirements.

-California has yet to submit a state program to the United States Department of Agriculture for consideration.

-C. Division 24, Industrial Hemp, Sections 81000-81010 of the Food and Agricultural Code (hereafter "FAC"), which was enacted on January 1, 2017, prior to the 2018 Farm Bill, addresses the growing and cultivation of industrial hemp in California.
+California has yet to submit a state program to the United States Department of Agriculture for consideration. - C. Division 24.
+Industrial Hemp [81000-81010] of the Food and Agricultural Code (hereafter "FAC"), which was enacted on January 1, 2017, prior to the 2018 Farm Bill, addresses the growing and cultivation of industrial hemp in California.
+It remains unknown whether California will amend the FAC in the wake of federal review of its program under the 2018 Farm Bill.